 Low Water Pressure

-A hole in your pipe means water is leaking out in an unwanted exit point.
+A hole in your pipe means water is leaking out of an unwanted exit point.
 As a result water pressure will drop.
 By the time it comes out of your faucet or showerhead, you should notice a significant change from your regular water pressure.

 Unnatural Water Marks